ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Credentials and authenticating
 ==============================

 To use Infoblox ``nios`` modules in playbooks, you need to configure the credentials to access your Infoblox system.
 The examples in this guide use credentials stored in ``<playbookdir>/group_vars/nios.yml``.

-This is an example of this ``group_vars/nios.yml`` file.
 Replace these values with your Infoblox credentials:

 .. code-block:: yaml